EthanRosenthal/blog/_posts/2014-08-31-festival-chatter-part1.md

 ```
 Remember those API keys that you got for your Twitter app?
 You should set the `consumer_key` and `consumer_secret` variables equal to the "API key" and "API secret" codes, respectively.
 Likewise, the "Access token" and "Access token secret" codes should be mapped to the `access_token` and `access_token_secret` variables.
 Make sure to omit your tokens if you ever share your code (as I've done above).

 The above code creates an object that records any tweet that contains any of the strings that I have listed in the bottom line.
 Four properties of the tweet are recorded: the text, the date and time, the GPS location (if given), and the source (Twitter client) of the tweet.
-These five properties are collected in a dictionary variable called `data` and inserted into a MongoDB database.
+These four properties are collected in a dictionary variable called `data` and inserted into a MongoDB database.

 Why MongoDB?
 Because NoSQL is the new SQL?
 No, because MongoDB is what the code that I copied used.
 The code uses [PyMongo](http://api.mongodb.org/python/current/), a Python library for interacting with MongoDB.
 For this application, I do not think that it really matters what type of database you use - you could just as well use MySQL or something.